aryansuryas/AS/README.md

 # AS
-All Language Codes And Projects🎈🚀
+All Language Codes And Projects🎈🚀⛰️